nezra/Adafruit_CircuitPython_ESP32SPI/README.rst

 Ported Adafruit CircuitPython driver library for using ESP32 as WiFi co-processor using SPI on the OpenMV Camera.

-For the Circuitpython variant Please visit Adafruit's upstream respoitory.
+For the Circuitpython variant Please visit Adafruit's upstream respitory.

 The companion firmware `is available on GitHub
 <https://github.com/adafruit/nina-fw>`_.
 Please be sure to check the example code for